 But it turns out it was also a notable precursor and template for many large language models in life science that has now moved to a hyper-accelerated phase.
 In fact, at least 10 have been published in the past couple of weeks!
 The goal of this edition of Ground Truths is to review the progress we’re making with a pace of A.I. advances in life science that I’ve not seen before, or frankly even imagined would be possible.

 Below are the covers of the leading journals in science over the past couple of weeks.
 The Evo model was published in Science in the 15 November issue and the Human Cell Atlas Foundation model was published in Nature on the 21 November issue.
-If you’ve been reading Ground Truths over the past few years, you know I pay attention to science covers because so much works often goes into them to capture a major milestone or breakthrough.
+If you’ve been reading Ground Truths over the past few years, you know I pay attention to science covers because so much work often goes into them to visually capture a major milestone or breakthrough.

 AI for Science Forum